 - Anatomy correction LoRAs that fix common distortion issues in hands and full-body compositions

-- Character consistency LoRAs for maintaining a consistent face or physique across multiple images
+- Character consistency LoRAs for keeping a consistent face or physique across multiple images

 PicassoIA supports LoRA loading through the SDXL Multi ControlNet LoRA model and the Flux Dev LoRA model, which accepts external LoRA weights for custom style application.